 This narrative statement describes the accomplishments and impact of the applicant's teaching and learning activities during the period of evaluation.
 The applicant should articulate one's teaching philosophy and how it informs one's approach to student learning and to teaching.
+Also discuss how the applicant, in one's teaching, helps foster a culture of free inquiry, free expression, and intellectual diversity; introduces students to scholarly works from a variety of political or ideological frameworks; and refrains from subjecting students to political or ideological views and opinions that are not related to one's academic discipline or assigned course.
 Describe the selected evidence presented in the portfolio to demonstrate the effectiveness and impact of the applicant's teaching and advising/mentoring activities.
 In addition, the applicant should include a self-assessment of and reflection on how one's teaching effectiveness and approach to supporting student learning has developed over time.
-The applicant also should describe one's contributions and impact in advising activities as well as reflections on the effectiveness and impact of one's student advising and mentoring activities.
+The applicant also should describe one's contributions and impact in advising and mentoring activities as well as reflections on the effectiveness and impact of one's student advising and mentoring activities.